List of Terminator: The Sarah Connor Chronicles characters: George Laszlo

 George Laszlo (introduced in "Heavy Metal"), portrayed by Garret Dillahunt, is an actor and patient of plastic surgeon Dr. David Lyman.
-He stars in the 2005 direct-to-video feature Beast Wizard 7 in which his costume and sword are a clear and obvious allusion to then-future Terminator Arnold Schwarzenegger in 1982's Conan the Barbarian.
+He stars in the 2005 direct-to-video feature Beast Wizard 7.
 James Ellison watches the film at his home in the episode, "The Mousetrap".
 Kacy Corbin's unnamed caterer friend likes him and notes that Laszlo eats with the crew.

-As his structure is a 92% match for a T-888 Terminator, Cromartie instructs Dr. Lyman to reshape his new flesh to match Laszlo's.
+Cromartie, a T-888 Terminator, instructs Dr. Lyman to reshape his new flesh to match Laszlo's, as his structure is a 92% match.
 Laszlo is then killed by Cromartie who takes over his identity and apartment in Reseda as a base of operations.
-After learning that Cromartie is impersonating an FBI agent, Ellison leads an HRT assault on Laszlo's/Cromartie's apartment where all but Ellison and Cromartie perish.
+After learning that Cromartie is impersonating an FBI agent, Ellison leads an HRT assault on the apartment where all but Ellison and Cromartie perish.
 Cromartie leaves Laszlo's body, and Ellison finds himself essentially forced to blame the mass murder of twenty agents on Laszlo.
-After Cromartie's CPU is extracted and destroyed, his former T-888 body (still appearing as Laszlo) is connected to the AI dubbed John Henry, who speaks in Laszlo's voice (actor Garret Dillahunt's natural voice).
+After Cromartie's CPU is extracted and destroyed, his former T-888 body is connected to the AI dubbed John Henry, while retaining Laszlo's appearance and voice.

-When Savannah Weaver confides in John Connor that her friend, John Henry, lives in the basement of her mommy's office because he has a cord in the back of his head, Connor shows her a photograph of Laszlo on the internet and asks if she recognizes him as John Henry.
+When Savannah Weaver confides in John Connor that her friend, John Henry, lives in the basement of her mother's office because he has a cord in the back of his head, Connor shows her a photograph of Laszlo on the internet and asks if she recognizes him as John Henry.
 From her confirmation, John determines that ZeiraCorp is building Terminators or "something worse".

 M

 Morris

-Morris (introduced in "Queen's Gambit"), portrayed by Luis Chavez, is a classmate of John Connor and Cameron Phillips from Campo de Cahuenga High School in LA.
+Morris (introduced in "Queen's Gambit"), portrayed by Luis Chavez, is a classmate of John Connor and Cameron from Campo de Cahuenga High School in LA.
 He is unpopular with some of his Latino peers.
 He is attracted to Cameron.
 In the first-season finale, he secures a prom date with Cameron after John prompts her.
-Although a recurring character in Season 1, he has not featured in Season 2.
+Although a recurring character in Season 1, he does not appear in Season 2.